Patronages of Saint George: Georgia

 Cathedral of Saint George, part of Alaverdi Monastery in eastern Georgia.

 Saint George is a patron saint of Georgia, and it is claimed that he is the most venerated saint in that nation.
-An 18th-century Georgian geographer and historian Vakhushti Bagrationi wrote that there are 365 Orthodox churches in Georgia named after Saint George, according to the number of days in one year.
+An 18th-century Georgian geographer and historian Prince Vakhushti of Kartli wrote that there are 365 Orthodox churches in Georgia named after Saint George, according to the number of days in one year.
 Of the many churches in Georgia named after the Saint, the Cathedral of St. George at the Alaverdi Monastery is one of the largest.

 Devotions to the saint in Georgia date back to the 4th century.
 While not technically named after the saint (Sakartvelo is the Georgian name for the country), its English name is an early and well-attested back-derivation of Saint George.
 The terms Georgia and Georgians appeared in Western Europe in numerous early medieval annals, gradually replacing the ancient exonyms of Iberia and Iberians.
 The French chronicler Jacques de Vitry and the English traveler Sir John Mandeville wrote that Georgians are called Georgian because they especially revere Saint George.

-The Georgian Orthodox Church commemorates St. George's day twice a year, on 6 May (O.C.
+The Georgian Orthodox Church commemorates St. George's Day twice a year, on 6 May (O.C.
 23 April) and 23 November.
 The feast day in November was instituted by St Nino of Cappadocia, who was credited with bringing Christianity to the land of Georgia in the 4th century.
 She was from Cappadocia, like Saint George, and was said to be his relative.
 This feast day is unique to Georgia, and it is the day of St George's martyrdom.